ryanbankier/git-repo-search-L4T30/README.md

 - In the command line interface/terminal type 'npm install' (Note, you should be in the same directory as the package.json file)
 - Using command line cd to created client directory
 - In the command line interface/terminal type 'npm install' (Note, you should be in the same directory as the package.json file)
-- Open two commandline/terminal windows, cd to server folder in one and cd client folder in other.
-- Type npm start in each to start the Express server and React frontend

 ## Install Dependencies - check package.json
 - npm install bootstrap (client)